Effects of spin-orbit interaction on magnetic and electronic structures in antiferromagnetic LaFeAsO

-Table~I shows our calculational results for the total energy and Fe magnet moments of LaFeAsO including the spin-orbit interaction.
-We find that LO is the lowest-energy configuration, while in-plane TO and out-of-plane TO are higher in energy than LO by 0.25~meV and 0.15~meV per Fe atom, respectively.
-The total energies in our calculations are independent of $c$-axis orderings of Fe magnetic moments because of rather large distance between Fe planes in LaFeAsO.
-Obtained Fe magnetic moments are 1.680~$\mu_\mathrm{B}$/Fe for LO, 1.682~$\mu_\mathrm{B}$/Fe for in-plane TO, and 1.681~$\mu_\mathrm{B}$/Fe for out-of-plane TO, which are also independent of $c$-axis orderings of Fe magnetic moments.
-Without the spin-orbit interaction, all the three configurations have the same total energy and the same Fe magnetic moment, 1.689~$\mu_\mathrm{B}$/Fe.
+Table~I shows our calculational results for the total energy and Fe magnet moments of LaFeAsO including SOI.
+The LO case is the lowest-energy configuration while the in-plane TO and the out-of-plane TO are higher in energy than the LO case by 0.13~meV and 0.12~meV per Fe atom, respectively.
+The total energies in our calculations are independent of the $c$-axis ordering of Fe magnetic moments because of rather large distance between Fe planes in LaFeAsO.

+Table~I also shows calculated Fe magnetic moments, which are 1.439~$\mu_\mathrm{B}$/Fe for LO, 1.442~$\mu_\mathrm{B}$/Fe for the in-plane TO, and 1.439~$\mu_\mathrm{B}$/Fe for the out-of-plane TO.
+These values are not affected by whether the Fe magnetic moments are ordered along the $c$ axis ferromagnetically or antiferromagnetically.
+These magnetic moments are quite greater than the measured value, as discussed below; yet, the dependence of the total energy on the magnetic-moment direction agrees with experiment.
+Meanwhile, without SOI, the Fe magnetic moment is 1.449~$\mu_\mathrm{B}$/Fe regardless of the moment direction.

-Our result that LO is the lowest-energy configuration of Fe magnetic moments in LaFeAsO is in excellent agreement with the recent neutron diffraction experiments\cite{18} where spatial directions of Fe magnetic moments at 2~K in LaFeAsO were claimed to be along the AFM direction in the Fe plane.
-The same neutron diffraction experiments report that the size of the Fe magnetic moment in LaFeAsO is 0.63~$\mu_\mathrm{B}$/Fe at 2~K,\cite{18} so our calculated sizes of Fe magnetic moments are about one Bohr magneton larger than the measured value.
-Since our calculated energy gain of LO is about 0.2~meV/Fe when compared with the other magnetic configurations and this energy gain corresponds to a temperature of about 2~K, our result implies that LO is thermodynamically preferred at temperatures below 2~K.
+Our result that LO is the lowest-energy configuration of Fe magnetic moments in LaFeAsO agrees with the neutron diffraction experiments,\cite{18} where spatial directions of Fe magnetic moments at 2~K in LaFeAsO were claimed to be along the AFM direction in the Fe plane, which corresponds to the $a$ direction in our notation.
+Since our calculated energy gain of LO is about 0.1~meV/Fe and it corresponds to a temperature of about 1~K, our result implies that LO is thermodynamically preferred at temperatures below 1~K.

+The neutron diffraction experiments also reported that the size of the Fe magnetic moment in LaFeAsO is 0.36~$\mu_\mathrm{B}$/Fe at 8~K (Ref.~\onlinecite{6}) and 0.63~$\mu_\mathrm{B}$/Fe at 2~K (Ref.~\onlinecite{18}).
+Thus our calculated sizes of Fe magnetic moments are at least about 0.8~$\mu_B$ larger than the measured values, but it is consistent with previous DFT results.\cite{7,11,cao,14,15,ma,yang} This well-known discrepancy between measurements and DFT results suggests that real samples of LaFaAsO have strong fluctuations in the magnetic moments or correlation effects, which is beyond the description of the standard DFT.\cite{cricchio,yin}

+To check the validity of the small total-energy difference of about 1~meV/Fe of the three configurations, we re-calculated the total energies as we increased the SOI strength by multiplying a constant factor to the SOI term in the Hamiltonian.
+We obtained that as the SOI strength increases, the total-energy differences increase, with the LO case still remaining as the lowest-energy configuration, as shown in Fig.~2(a).
+This validates our result that the LO case is the lowest-energy configuration.
+We also notice that SOI reduces Fe magnetic moments, as shown in Fig.~2(b).